OxideMod/Oxide.Docs/docs/guides/owners/localization.md

 # Localization

-Localization in the context of a Rust server powered by the Oxide plugin<sup><a href="/glossary#plugins">[1]</a></sup> system refers to the process of customizing and translating various aspects of the server's interface and user interactions to match the languages and cultural preferences of your server's players.
+Localization in the context of a Rust server powered by the Oxide plugin system refers to the process of customizing and translating various aspects of the server's interface and user interactions to match the languages and cultural preferences of your server's players.

 ## What is Localization?

 Localization is the process of adapting a product, in this case, your Rust server, to a specific locale or market.
 It involves translating text and adjusting other elements to accommodate different languages, units of measure, date formats, and more.
-In the context of Oxide, localization mainly involves translating plugin<sup><a href="/glossary#plugins">[1]</a></sup> messages and interfaces to better accommodate players from various geographical regions.
+In the context of Oxide, localization mainly involves translating plugin messages and interfaces to better accommodate players from various geographical regions.

 ## Why is Localization Important for My Rust Server?